vikhyattandon/BenefitCalcPro/README.md

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Installation
-We need to have the node and docker install on the computer.
+We need to have the node, angular and docker install on the computer.

 ## API Reference